 I write for three major banks’ websites, teaching millionaires how to manage their money.
 Let me just say that this is not in keeping with the conventional advice to “write what you know.”
 However, one time I got to write about collecting art—a subject I know enough about to have run out of wall space.
-I wrote this piece for custom publisher Imagination Publications for their client, Northern Trust.
+I wrote this piece for custom publisher Imagination Publications for their client, a national bank.

 Ad copy usually tries to sell something.
 But in this case, it had to save something.
 Community hospitals nationwide are struggling and many are expiring.
 Working with the marketing firm Vivanti Group and their client Community Hospital Corporation, I developed a concept and copy for this print campaign offering a lifeline to hometown hospitals.

 Why would businesses want to set up shop in Addison, Texas?
 Let’s literally count the ways!
 In collaboration with Vivant Group (strategic marketing), Matchbox Studio (art direction and design) and Addison’s economic development office, I developed a campaign based on numbers as well as narratives.